barbazul/1kfa/mod_guide_player.md

  * putting the characters somewhere completely safe
  * putting the characters in a place where some (new or old) danger exists, but is, for the moment, not directly threatening the characters
- * spending a point from the *Challenge Bank* and starting the Pursuit Mini-game
+ * spending a *Challenge point* and starting the Pursuit Mini-game
- * spending a point from the *Challenge Bank* and putting the characters in a place where they must directly confront or defy a new danger
+ * spending a *Challenge point* and landing the characters in a place where they must directly confront or defy a new danger

 # Notes on Moves - Healing